My Demon Queen

 “Should be alright..” we have to buy clothes her size soon.
 Welp, looks like we have an additional member in our family.

-My mom went to the bathroom to guide her.
-Good.
-I’m not a pedophile.
+My mom went to the bathroom to help her.
 Wait, how old is Liliath?
 Though she’s a little taller than my sister, it’s impossible to determine her age by looks alone.

 My sister, Novelle, who just woke up, climbed down the stairs.
 She, in her pastel green pajamas stretched her arms with a yawn.